lbventura/ai-ml-studies/cnn-arch/README.md

 |:---------------------------------------------------------------:|:---------------------------------------------------------------:|

 The image on the left is much lighter than the original image.
 At epoch 24, the image is more colorful and closer to the original image.

+## Why are CNNs used for Image Processing and Computer Vision?

+A few points:

+- The layered structure of CNNs allows them to learn features hierarchically.
+The earlier layers learn simple features (e.g., edges, texture, basic shapes).
+The intermediate layers then combine these simple features to learn more complex features (e.g., corners, contours, parts of objects).
+The final layers capture high-level semantic information (e.g., entire objects, the background, etc..).
+- Compared to a fully connected network, these contain fewer parameters, which makes training computationally more efficient.
+- Also compared to a fully connected network, the nature of the convolution operation causes each unit to be connected to only a small region of the input image.
+This local connectivity allows the network to learn spatial hierarchies of features, described above.
+- The same network can be used for multiple tasks, as the early layer features are general.
+In the assignment, the same network is used for image colorization and super-resolution (e.g, improve an image's resolution).